Know and understand how to play rugby and feel at home in a rugby game. Basics of starting, attacking and defending. Know what is going on, enjoy it.

 Minds can play tricks when you are under stress, especially on the rugby field.

-You`ll find out how to affect other players, how to get them worried, make them hang off tackles or rush in too soon when you understand perception is an important part of how to play rugby.Return to Select a topic
+You`ll find out how to affect other players, how to get them worried, make them hang off tackles or rush in too soon when you understand perception is an important part of how you play.

-When your team has the ball and you know how to play rugby you want to score tries.
+When your team has the ball and you know how to play, you want to score tries.

 Know as much as possible about how you control the ball.